 Wall Scholars will be in residence for the period August 1, 2021 to July 31, 2022.

 The Institute provides office space and funds that can be used to enable scholars to dedicate their time to Institute activities while in residence at the Peter Wall Institute.
 The award funds can be used for teaching and administrative release from the scholar’s home institution, relocation expenses, or for other purposes as approved by the Peter Wall Institute.
-Please submit a proposal for how Wall Scholar funds would be used if your application is successful.
+On the application form, please provide an estimate of funds required, and a brief description for how Wall Scholar funds would be used if your application is successful.

 Individual Scholar Criteria